Submitted by Dan Dooré on Wednesday, May 16, 2018 - 14:08.

 Known hardware bugs and limitations

-- The inbound MIDI ports do not work due to a fault in the ASIC as explained by Steve Nutting in an interview on Fred 2 and also referenced by Search: “Your Sinclair” in their article on MGT 's demise.
-Pressing keys on the attached keyboard seemed to effect the palette interrupts on the screen, noticeable on the palette tile when running Flash!
+- The inbound MIDI ports do not work due to a fault in the ASIC as explained by Steve Nutting in an interview on Fred 2 and also referenced by Search: “Your Sinclair” in their article on MGT's demise.
+Pressing keys on the attached keyboard (and thus generating interrupts) effects the palette interrupts on the screen, noticeable on the palette tile when running Flash!